LWCHN/CTEC/README.md

 docker pull lwchn/ctec:v1

-or download tar file of this docker image from google drive: https://drive.google.com/file/d/1uHrfkuHD3Y3CcUW2Gn2TKYei78Yj04sz/view?usp=drive_link
+or download tar file of this docker image from google drive: https://drive.google.com/file/d/1GhPMNpS2YpmrFHCPlm-jcOA5FO4v0RUb/view?usp=drive_link

-## How to build CTEC docker image
+## How to build by yourself the CTEC docker image

 Alternatively, this image can be built by Dockerfile and requirement.txt provided in this reop, with: